daphne-eu/daphne/doc/development/ExtendingDistributedRuntime.md

 Daphne object contains meta data providing that information.
 Below you can see a list of all the different devices a Daphne object can be allocated to.

+Please note that not all of them are supported yet and we might add more in the future.

 ```C++
 enum class ALLOCATION_TYPE {
     DIST_GRPC,